Why the Gaza ceasefire must hold. A first-person account by Jack Bailey, ShelterBox’s programme manager – Gaza

 A first person piece by Jack Bailey, ShelterBox's programme manager for Gaza, following the ceasefire.

 After 15 months of devastating conflict, a temporary ceasefire came into effect in Gaza on 19 January 2025.
 This means there is a pause in the conflict.
+This collapsed when Israeli forces resumed airstrikes on Gaza on 18 March, 2025.
+Hundreds of people have been killed, and many more injured.
+Hospitals are overwhelmed.

 Up to 1.9 million people are currently displaced across Gaza.
 Access to water, food and medicine is very difficult.
 It’s made worse by fuel shortages.